keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/user-code.md

 With the NEAR connection established, your browser can now talk to the NEAR blockchain.
 The next step, is to call `initKeypom`.
 This initializes the SDK to allow for interactions with the Keypom smart contracts.
 Without it, none of the other SDK functions would work as expected.
 More info on the `initKeypom` function can be found [here](../../../keypom-sdk/modules#initkeypom).

-After the Keypom initialization is complete, the QR code information can be created, using the format `${contractId}/${privKey}`.
+After the Keypom initialization is complete, the QR code information can be created following the format `${contractId}/${privKey}`.
 This string is set to the state variable `link` and will be used to render the QR code.

 ### Rendering